EmpaEconversion/aurora-cycler-manager/README.md

 - Results in consistent, open format including metadata with provenance tracking and sample information.
 - Convenient cycler control and in-depth data exploration using `Dash`-based webapp.

-### Jobs
+### Controlling cyclers

-Aurora cycler manager can be used to control and submit experiments to Biologic and Neware cyclers.
+[`aurora-biologic`](https://github.com/EmpaEConversion/aurora-biologic) and [`aurora-neware`](https://github.com/EmpaEConversion/aurora-neware) provide a Python and command-line interface to query, start and stop cyclers, allowing programmatic and remote control.

 Jobs can be submitted with a cycler-specific file (e.g. .xml or .mps), or an [`aurora-unicycler`](https://github.com/EmpaEConversion/aurora-unicycler) protocol, which is automatically converted to the appropriate format on submission.

-Experiments can use C-rates and the program will automatically calculate the current required based on the sample information in the database.
+Experiments can be defined with C-rates and without sample names - the program will automatically attach sample info and calculate the current required based on the sample information in the database.

-### Data harvesting
+### Data processing

 Data is automatically gathered from cyclers, all incoming files are converted to one open standard - accepts Biologic .mpr, Neware .ndax, Neware .xlsx.
-Raw time-series data is converted to a hdf5 file including provenance tracked metadata.
+Incoming data is converted to fast, open, and space-efficient parquet format.

 Data is converted using [`fastnda`](https://github.com/g-kimbell/fastnda) and [`yadg`](https://github.com/dgbowl/yadg), processing the raw binary data directly.
 This is much faster and more space efficient than exporting to text or Excel formats from these cyclers.

-### Analysis

-The time-series hdf5 data is analysed to extract per-cycle summary data such as charge and discharge capacities, stored alongside metadata in a .json file.
+Time-series data is automatically analysed to extract per-cycle and summary data.

 ### Visualisation